Ashwini-ash863/Load-balancer-calculator/README.md

 - in instance 2 add userdata 2

-Step 4:Create an Application Load Balancer
+Step 4:Application Load Balancer

- Create an Application Load Balancer
+ - Create an Application Load Balancer

  - Configure it to listen on HTTP (port 80).